yehonadav/learn_git/README.md

 delete issue's local &amp; remote branches

 6) in the github issue, add a comment saying the review and test acceptance has been successful, and close the issue

+7) re-open your issue

+8) comment and say you want to add another python program that uses the requests module to crawl html data

+9) go to some other re-opened issue, comment and assign yourself

+10) if you are the first to assign to that issue, describe the program your creating in detail, what functions you need, and create a remote+local branch with the issue's name
+if your the 2nd assignee, comment on the functions you will develop, and create a local branch tracking the remote branch of the issue

+11) collaborate and create the program

+12) merge your code to the remote branch

+13) if you are the last merger, merge the issue's branch to the master branch

+14) redo the steps 9-13